isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Spicy Nation: From India to Singapore.md

 <img src="/images/vol-9-issue-3/Spicy%20Nation/s3.jpg">
 <div style="background-color: white;"><i>Gulab jamun</i> is a popular sweet dessert. <i>Image via iStock.</i></div>

-Whether in the north or south, sweets, most of which are highly calorific and contain lashings of sugar and ghee, are traditionally served after meals.
-Payasam (in Tamil) or kheer (in Hindi), made of rice or wheat vermicelli, is commonly eaten during festive occasions and weddings.
-The payasam served at Ambalappuzha Temple (see text box) in Kerala is espe¬cially famous among Hindu devotees.7 Other traditional Indian sweets include gulab jamun, mysore pak, halwa and lad-doo.
-Gulab jamun are little balls of milk powder and plain flour deep fried and drenched in sugary syrup, and usually served at North Indian weddings.
-Mysore pak — made of ghee, gram flour and sug¬ar — hails from Mysore, in the southern state of Karnataka.
+Whether in the north or south, sweets, most of which are highly calorific and contain lashings of sugar and ghee, are traditionally served after meals. *Payasam* (in Tamil) or *kheer* (in Hindi), made of rice or wheat vermicelli, is commonly eaten during festive occasions and weddings.
+The payasam served at Ambalappuzha Temple (see text box) in Kerala is especially famous among Hindu devotees.7 Other traditional Indian sweets include *gulab jamun*, *mysore pak*, *halwa* and *laddoo*. *Gulab jamun* are little balls of milk powder and plain flour deep fried and drenched in sugary syrup, and usually served at North Indian weddings. *Mysore pak* — made of ghee, gram flour and sugar — hails from Mysore, in the southern state of Karnataka.
 It is often referred to as a royal sweet as it was concocted in the kitchen of Mysore Palace for the king.
-There are several variations of halwa with either semolina, wheat flour, mung bean or carrot as its base while laddoo are bright orange ball-shaped confections offered as a prasad (gift) to guests at weddings and religious occasions.
+There are several variations of *halwa* with either semolina, wheat flour, mung bean or carrot as its base while *laddoo* are bright orange ball-shaped confections offered as a *prasad* (gift) to guests at weddings and religious occasions.

+#### The origins of vegetarianism

+The roots of vegetarianism in India can be traced to religions such as Buddhism, Jainism and Hinduism.
+Many consider "Indian cuisine ... to be the cradle of vegetarian culinary art."8 Gujeratis, who are mostly vegetarian, have perfected the art of vegetarian cooking.
+Using the simplest ingredients, they transform the most basic dishes into mouthwatering delicacies.
+Typically, a Gujerati meal begins with cumin-spiked buttermilk, followed by hot fluffy *roti* (unleavened bread), accompanied by a variety of lentils, vegetables, curds and pickles.

+The South Indians also offer an astonishing variety of vegetarian dishes.
+Both Karnataka and Tamil Nadu have a "strong vegetarian bent to their cuisine."9 In Kerala, during an ancient harvest festival called the Onam festival, as many as 24 vegetarian dishes are served at just one sitting.
+Indian cooks take great pride in creating exciting vegetarian dishes out of exotic greens like snake gourd, ridge gourd and the pod-like drumstick or *murungaltai* in Tamil, as well as more prosaic leafy vegetables, lentils, dried beans of all kinds, and unripened jackfruit and plantains.

+#### Indian Vegetarian Restaurants

+Multicultural Singapore is a paradise for food.
+Among the many local cui-sines available here, Indian food is one of the favourites.
+The early Tamil immi-